-Donald Trump Twitter: Warned To Stop Deleting Tweets, ‘Could Pose A Violation’
+Donald Trump Twitter: Warned To Stop Deleting Tweets — ‘Could Pose A Violation’

 — Politics Brooklyn (@POLSBrooklyn) February 23, 2017

 A former member of the Congressional staff, Carter Moore, says that it’s “very unlikely” that Donald Trump deleting tweets is legal, but that it really depends on the “nature of the tweet and on how thoroughly he deletes it,” according to Forbes.
-Democratic Senator Dick Durbin of Illinois added that Donald Trump is “destroying the credibility of the Office of President” through his use of Twitter — “140 characters at a time,” as shared by CNN, following Trump’s series of unsubstantiated tweets on Saturday accusing former President Barack Obama of wiretapping phones in Trump Tower prior to the 2016 presidential election.
+Democratic Senator Dick Durbin from Illinois added that Donald Trump is “destroying the credibility of the Office of President” through his use of Twitter — “140 characters at a time,” as shared by CNN, following Trump’s series of unsubstantiated tweets on Saturday accusing former President Barack Obama of wiretapping phones in Trump Tower prior to the 2016 presidential election.

 [Featured Image by Pool/Getty Images]